 - close contacts of immunocompromised individuals

-All frontline health care workers, including both clinical and non-clinical staff who have contact with patients, should be offered flu vaccine from the start of October and is considered a vital part of the organisation’s policy for the prevention of the transmission of flu.
-Employers are asked to make the vaccine accessible for all frontline staff, encourage staff to get vaccinated, and monitor the delivery of their programmes.
+All frontline health care workers, including both clinical and non-clinical staff who have contact with patients, should be offered flu vaccine from 01 October 2026 as a vital part of the organisation’s policy for the prevention of the transmission of flu.
+Employers should make the vaccine accessible for all frontline staff, encourage staff to get vaccinated, and monitor the delivery of their programmes.

-Social care workers directly working with people who are clinically vulnerable to flu should also have the flu vaccine provided by their employer.
-There are circumstances where frontline staff, employed by specific social care providers without access to employer led occupational health schemes (see NHSE’s cohort eligibility), can access the vaccine through the NHS free of charge.
+Social care workers directly working with people clinically vulnerable to flu should also have the flu vaccine provided by their employer.
+There are circumstances where frontline staff, employed by specific social care providers without access to employer-led occupational health schemes, can access the vaccine through the NHS free of charge.